MrsRotshi123/MrsRotshi123/README.md

 # About me

 - 🔭 I’m currently open to working as a data analyst
-- 📚 I hold an Hons degree in Economics and Econometrics and a Data Analytocs certificate
+- 📚 I hold an Hons degree in Economics and Econometrics and a Data Analytics certificate
-- 👨‍👧‍👦 God, Family, Growth
+- 👨‍👧‍👦 God, Family, Learn and Grow
 - 💄 Pronouns: Her/She

 - # 🧰 Skills and tools